RooyyDoe/browser-technologies-2021/README.md

 <details>
   <summary>Pleasurable layer</summary>

   The pleasurable layer is the layer where we will add extra enhancements for the user to make it more pleasurable.
-The layer is a bit like the usable layer only not so focust on the look and feel, but more on what extra functionalities I can add to give the user a more pleasurable experience.
-This layer is also mostly commonly linked to the client-side javascript.
+The layer is a bit like the usable layer only not so focused on the look and feel, but more on what extra functionalities I can add to give the user a more pleasurable experience.
+This layer is also often linked to the client-side javascript.

   #### List with previous surveys

-  As a user you need to save the unique code u get at the beginning of the survey.
-When a user forgets this code or loses this they will never be able to return to the previous survey.
-I wanted make an enhancement for this so that the unique code will always be available when the user forgets to copy the code.
+  As a user you need to save the unique code you get at the beginning of the survey.
+When a user forgets this code or loses it, they will never be able to return to the previous survey.
+I wanted to make an enhancement for this so that the unique code will always be available when the user forgets to copy the code.

-  whenever a user comes back to the application and they want to continue with a previous survey there will be a list on the homepage with all the surveys that are available to resume.
+  Whenever a user comes back to the application and they want to continue with a previous survey, there will be a list on the homepage with all the surveys that are available to resume.

   <img width="349" alt="Schermafbeelding 2021-03-29 om 16 15 42" src="https://user-images.githubusercontent.com/40355914/113026772-b3526280-9189-11eb-809e-7f3aac06db7c.png">

-  the previous survey list works with `localStorage` and will not work without it.
-Whenever the user gets to the `get_code` page I will save a object to localStorage with in here the `unique code`.
+  The previous survey list works with `localStorage` and will not work without it.
+Whenever the user gets to the `get_code` page I will save an object to localStorage including the `unique code`.

   ```
     // getting uniqueCode from HTML